Portuguese invasion of the Banda Oriental (1811–1812): Portugal's territorial ambitions

 The Platine region in 1811.
 The shaded areas are disputed territories.

 Francisco Javier de Elío was sent by Spain to replace Cisneros as viceroy, arriving in January 1811.
-Elio was prevented from landing at Buenos Aires by the ruling junta and sailed to nearby Montevideo instead, the main port of the Banda Oriental.
+Elío was prevented from landing at Buenos Aires by the ruling junta and sailed to nearby Montevideo instead, the main port of the Banda Oriental.
 Both Buenos Aires and Elío laid claim to be the legitimate government and each attempted to assert control over all the viceroyalty's territories.
 Buenos Aires sent a military expedition under Manuel Belgrano to the intendancy (roughly province) of Paraguay.
 The expedition ended in failure, and Belgrano retreated after encountering resistance from troops loyal to Spain.
 Meanwhile, on 13 February, Elío declared war on Buenos Aires.
 Orientales, as the inhabitants of the Banda Oriental were called, led by José Gervasio Artigas, rebelled against Elío soon afterward and declared loyalty to the government in Buenos Aires.
 Belgrano and his men, who had recently returned from Paraguay, joined the Oriental rebellion.
 He assumed command of all rebel troops, numbering 3,000 men, while Artigas assumed the position of second-in-command.